Characters: Kamen Rider Gaim Beat Riders

 - The Dandy: Dresses and talks rather flamboyantly.

 - Dirty Coward: Best shown when Bravo's mere presence sent him running.
-Though he seems to be growing out of it; after a long time without becoming Gridon, the first thing he does when he's able to again is save Kouta and Oren from a horde of Inves by Taking the Bullet.
+He slowly and eventually grows out of it after a long time without becoming Gridon, the first thing he does when he's able to again is save Kouta and Oren from a horde of Inves by Taking the Bullet.
+No longer the case in #47, when he willing goes on to take on Jam with the last Kurokage Trooper set despite likely knowing he'd be severely outclassed, just to give himself some closure with Ryoji.

 - Evil Costume Switch: After he and Oren become agents of Yggdrasil, or more specifically agents of Mitsuzane, he is shown wearing a dark scarf and black jacket as opposed to the bright clothing he wore before.